 106 South Sprigg Street

-the Cape Girardeau area.
-With the help of churches like First Presbyterian Church, civic organizations and dedicated individuals
+serving the Cape Girardeau area.
+With the help of churches like First Presbyterian Church, civic organizations and dedicated

-in 2010 when Fish served 3,683 people.
+Fish did in 2010 when Fish served 3,683 people.
 FISH relies heavily on word-of-mouth rather than organized solicitation for

 the food that it distributes.
 During 2011, the highest monthly request for food served 381 people in June.
 The monthly

 record was set in November of 2010 with 433 people served.
 As of November 2012, FISH has served 3372 people.
-The highest month for
+The highest month

-the supply of these two items is usually overwhelming.
+are needed, the supply of these two items is usually overwhelming.
 The normal food items FISH needs the most are Macaroni

 & Cheese; Tuna; Canned Fruit such as fruit salad, applesauce or sliced peaches; peanut butter; canned chili, ravioli,

 spaghetti; and corned beef hash.
 For specific food items needed this month, call FISH (334-0207).
-However, FISH accepts any non-perishable
+However, FISH accepts any

-for assistance is by telephone only.
+to the pantry for assistance is by telephone only.
 The telephone number for FISH is 334-0207 and is listed in the telephone

 book under "Fish Volunteers of Cape Girardeau".
-Anyone requesting help must be able to provide their social security number and/or other
+Anyone requesting help must be able to provide their social security

 The hours for FISH are 9:00 a.m. - 12:00 p.m.
 Monday - Friday.